 Back-up/disaster recovery – Usually provided as part of the service by hosting providers, back up and disaster recovery can be costly when purchased as part of a solution package.

-Bringing an on-premise managed file transfer solution online has its challenges.
+Bringing an on-premise Managed File Transfer solution online has its challenges.
 Ports need opening on firewalls, rules need setting up, plus there are considerations about the design of the solution and how it will sit within the corporate infrastructure.
-Hosted solutions are incredibly fast to deploy given that much of the above doesn’t come into play.
+Hosted Managed File Transfer is incredibly fast to deploy given that much of the above doesn’t come into play.

 Integration – More often than not, hosted solutions are somewhat limited in the level of integration capabilities they offer.
 This is an important factor to take into consideration as lack of integration reduces the potential to automate tasks and minimise the man hours wasted on routine tasks.
 There are of course exceptions to the rule as there are some very capable hosted technologies.

-These are just some of the key areas to be mindful of if you’re weighing up the pros and cons of hosted vs on premise managed file transfer solutions.
-Ultimately, the decision will be fueled by the scope of your requirements and the size of your budget.
+These are just some of the key areas to be mindful of if you’re weighing up the pros and cons of hosted vs on premise Managed File Transfer solutions.
+Ultimately, the decision will be fuelled by the scope of your requirements and the size of your budget.
 Whatever these may be, there is a managed file transfer solution out there to fit your business needs.
+For a full breakdown of the best MFT software tools that the marketplace has to offer click here.
 If you want some help pinpointing the right solution for you, please contact Pro2col on 0333 123 1240.